rastabda22/rastabda24/README.md

 Note:
 - You can find [an index of Unicode characters here](https://unicode-table.com/en/) but you have to use HTML-codes in the Prototype or Unicode numbers on JSTTS/JerboaTTS,
 - If the Grid has the same size as the View, by using Grid = Jerboa.grid(View) for example, it will fill the entire canvas,
-- Enabling the borders allows you to see how wide some of those Unicode characters are.
+- Enabling the frames allows you to see how wide some of those Unicode characters are.
 Yikes!
 - I added a meta tag that avoids zooming to the main example (index.html).
 While it won't affect the canvas it still affects text and we don't want scrollbars.
 - You can't color symbols if they're colored themselves, but you can still color their backgrounds
 - There is a basic 'template.html' file with the minimum code